 BUILD file).
 So,

 my/app/main/testdata subdirectory of the repository:

-targets in a package; neither is true.
-Remember, it is equivalent to
+to all targets in a package--it does not.
+Remember, it is

 //my/app:app, so it names the

 app target in the

 //my/app to refer to a package is encouraged in the

 communicates that the package name is absolute and rooted in the top-level